-The Grand Lodge provides him with a list of the Brethren who have applied to have their Degrees conferred and have paid the funds for a perpetual membership.
+The Grand Lodge provides him with a list of the brethren who have applied to have their Degrees conferred and have paid the funds for a perpetual membership.
+If an Applicant does not attend the Pathway he has applied for.
+The Grand Lodge will return his money and he must apply for another Perpetual Pathway when available.